-Novel coronavirus well-adapted to humans, susceptible to immunotherapyFebruary 19th, 2013 in Diseases, Conditions, Syndromes /
+Novel coronavirus well-adapted to humans, susceptible to immunotherapyFebruary 19, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 The new coronavirus that has emerged in the Middle East is well-adapted to infecting humans but could potentially be treated with immunotherapy, according to a study to be published on February 19 in mBio, the online open-access journal of the American Society for Microbiology.
 The study indicates that the virus HCoV-EMC can penetrate the lining of the passageways in the lung and evade the innate immune system as easily as a cold virus can, signs that HCoV-EMC is well-equipped for infecting human cells.
 The study also reveals that the virus is susceptible to treatment with interferons, components of the immune system that have been used successfully to treat other viral diseases, opening a possible mode of treatment in the event of a large-scale outbreak.